Manoj0506n/8-bit-ripple-carry-adder-verilog/README.md

 RTL synthesis was performed using Yosys.
 The synthesized design contains 8 Full Adder blocks and 56 logic cells at the flattened gate level.

 ![Yosys Synthesis](synthesis-output-yosys.png)

+## Conclusion

+The project successfully demonstrates the RTL design, simulation, verification, and synthesis of an 8-bit Ripple Carry Adder.